The Value of Whole Grains

 - Place 1 ½ cups brown rice in an 8-inch square glass baking dish.

-- Bring 2 ½ cups water, 1 tablespoon unsalted butter, and 1 tsp. salt just to a boil in a kettle or covered saucepan.
-Once the water boils, pour it over the rice, stir to combine and cover the dish tightly with heavy-duty aluminum foil.
+- Bring 2 ½ cups water, 1 tablespoon unsalted butter, and 1 teaspoon salt just to a boil in a kettle or covered saucepan.
+Once the water boils, pour it over the rice, stir to combine, and cover the dish tightly with heavy-duty aluminum foil.
 Bake on the middle rack of the oven for 1 hour.

 - After 1 hour, remove the cover and fluff the rice with a fork.

 Possible Additions and Substitutions